alihansoykal/pawsome/README.md

 ```

-## To use modules after updating it
+## To use modules after updating them

 1. Add related module to pubspec.yaml.
 2. Run the command below.